 Cherries also contain tryptophan, an essential amino acid needed for the synthesis of melatonin in the brain, and for the production of neurotransmitters such as serotonin and dopamine that influence mood.

-Cherry juice promotes beautiful skin
+Cherry juice for beautiful skin

 As well as improving sleep, melatonin hormone helps to protect against premature skin ageing.
 Skin cells exposed to ultraviolet light, for example, experience less damage and are twice as likely to survive if your skin melatonin levels are high.
 As cherry juice is among the richest dietary sources of natural melatonin, this makes it the ultimate drink for sleeping beauties.